tuchang/BluestNight/exampleSite/content/docs/site/social-icons.md

 Full list of social links and how to link to them:

 - DeviantArt (`deviantart = "username"`)
+- Email (`email = "email@domain.com"`)
+  - You can also add special parameters after your email address to further customize the new draft that appears for the user.
+For example:
+  `email = "email@example.com?subject=Subject%20Line&
+  cc=other@example2.com&body=Default%20body%20text."`
+  - Learn more about customizing email links at [CSS Tricks](https://css-tricks.com/snippets/html/mailto-links/).
 - Facebook (`facebook = "userid"`)
     - Your Facebook user id is what comes after "<https://facebook.com/>" on your public profile page
 - GitHub (`github = "username"` or `github = "username/project-name")